supercollider/supercollider/README_WINDOWS.md

 that all variables have been assigned the values expected.
 Keep in mind that the `clean` step does not delete or change this file.
 This simplifies configuration, but may also cause trouble if wrong values are kept.
-For a guaranteed clean build delete this file or the entire build folder.
+For a guaranteed clean build delete this file, or the entire build folder.

-Common arguments to control the build configuration are:
+Common variables to modify the build configuration are:

  * Location where SC get's "installed".
-The default location reflects target architecture and build-type as nesting levels.
+The default location is set to './Install'.
+If you maintain multiple builds you could either use different build trees or install to different folders.
 Change this for example like so:

-       -DCMAKE_INSTALL_PREFIX=./build
+       CMAKE_INSTALL_PREFIX=./x86/AllPullRequests

-   This moves the installed files in a subfolder `build` in the build-directory.
+   This installs the files to a subfolder x86/AllPullRequests of the build- directory.
+Note that cmake uses forward slash as folder separator on all platforms.
 You may also specify an absolute path here.
-This "install" should not be confused with creating a distributable, binary installer as described towards the end of this text.
+This "install" is different from creating a binary installer described towards the end of this text.
+Note though that you *can* zip the install folder and run it on a different system.
+There is no installer magic required to get SC running on other computers.

  * Enable compiler optimizations for your local system (could cause a faster binary, but could also cause problems.
 Don't use this if building for other computers than your own.)

-       -DNATIVE=ON
+       NATIVE=ON                             # gcc/mingw only

  * Build the *supernova* server:

-       -DSUPERNOVA=ON
+       SUPERNOVA=ON

    *Note*: When you build with supernova, an alternative server executable and a supernova version of each plugin is built.
-If you also use the 'sc3-plugins' package, make sure to compile them with supernova support too.
+If you also use the 'sc3-plugins' package, make sure to compile them with supernova support too (does currently not work with the VS build).

-   Within SC you will be able to switch between scsynth and supernova by evaluating one of and then booting the server as usual:
+   Within SC you will be able to switch between scsynth and supernova by evaluating one of lines below and then booting the server as usual:

        Server.supernova
        Server.scsynth